 Network marketing is the ultimate people business.
-You have to be likeable and know how to get along with others.
+You must be likeable and know how to get along with others if you want to build a big team.
 Basically, you need to master your people skills.
 This is the greatest book ever written on how to get along with other people.
 It helped me immensely and I know it can have the same impact with you.

 This book teaches you how to bring out the best in others.
-Since Amway is a team sport, this book will help you learn how to motivate, inspire, recognize, and help other people grow and succeed.
+Since Amway is a team sport, the information in this book will help you learn how to motivate, inspire, recognize, and help other people grow and succeed.
 This is an all-time classic.

-This book will teach you how to become a go-getter.
+The Go-Getter will teach you how to become a go-getter.
 It’s an older book, but still relevant.
 You can read the book in about an hour.
-It tells the story of how one man went from nothing to something.
+It tells the story of how one man went from nothing to something through sheer determination.

 The is quite perhaps my # 1 self-help book of all time.
 I can’t tell you how many times I’ve read this book.
 If you want to learn how wealthy people and successful people think, this is the book for you.
 Just about every other self-help book written is based off the principles you will learn in this book.

 This is another life-changing book.
-This book will help you discover that you can be successful right where you are at right now.
+It will help you discover that you can be successful right where you are at right now.
 There are plenty of opportunities right under your feet, if you will only recognize them.

 This book has the “scrolls” in it.
 Study this book and these scrolls for a few months and you can program yourself to be VERY successful in selling.
 Og Mandino is my favorite author of all time.

 # 10: The Five Love Languages by Gary Chapman